Last updated on April 11, 2025

 Start the processing queue

-You can still track processing progress in the Lightbox even if you have clicked on the Hide Queue button in the bottom left.
-You can also follow the processing process with the Widget in the menu bar (Mac) or in the task bar (PC).
+If you need to go back to the Lightbox, you can still track processing progress in the bottom bar, where you will see the animated “Processing…” label and the number of images processed against the total number of images.
+The processing can also be monitored with the Widget in the menu bar (Mac) or in the task bar (PC).

 End of queued batch processing